hopkira/k9-chess-angular/README.md

 CSS files for end user interface largely generated and maintained by Ionic

 ## espruino
 Embedded JavaScript routines that run on Espruino picos to offload the overhead of working with low level sensors from the Pi.
+This includes a neural net implementation for combining five ultrasonic sensor readings into a position vector.

 ## img
-Visuals for end user interface, includes default camera image and K9.SVG for Sensors tab.
+Visuals for end user interface, includes default camera image and SVG for Sensors tab.
+Some reference images of the hero prop are also included.

 ## js
 The AngularJS JavaScript that is the bulk of the end user application function